GothenburgBitFactory/tw.org/content/docs/hooks_guide.md

 $ chmod +x ~/.task/hooks/on-add-bug-link.py
 ```

-There is a configuration setting that enables/disables hooks and you\'ll need to make sure hooks are enabled, although this is the default value:
+There is a configuration setting that enables/disables hooks and you'll need to make sure hooks are enabled, although this is the default value:

 ```
 $ task _get rc.hooks